-Studies by Vanguard in 2010 and 2015 concluded that other than the fact that rebalancing should occur, the frequency with which it occurs has a negligible effect over the long-term.
+Vanguard issued a study (Nov 2022) which concluded that other than the fact that rebalancing should occur, the frequency with which it occurs has a negligible effect over the long-term.
+When factoring costs into the discussion, Vanguard recommends quarterly to annual rebalancing.
 Link portfolios will be rebalanced on a quarterly basis.

-The Canadian ETF market is growing rapidly, exhibiting a compounded annual growth rate of 23% over the past 10 years.
-In 2017 there were 169 new product launches from 24 providers and ~\$26 billion in inflows, a 56% increase over the previous annual record set in 2016 (Source: National Bank Financial).
+The Canadian ETF market is growing rapidly, exhibiting a compounded annual growth rate of 12% year over year.
+In 2024, there were 231 new product launches from over 20 providers and ~\$75 billion in inflows, a new record, exceeding the \$58 billion record set in 2021 by 30% (Source: TD).